MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 - If BizTalk Server is installed on an Azure VM, and the VM is exposed as an HTTP endpoint, then the gateway is not needed or used.

 ### Step 1: Install the Logic App adapter

+> [!NOTE]
+> Starting with **BizTalk Server 2020**, the logic app adapter is included with the BizTalk Server installation.
+If you are using BizTalk Server 2020, please skip this step and proceed to Step 2.

 The Logic App adapter is a separate download, and is not included with the BizTalk Server installation.